RavalArpan/php_training/README.md

 # php_training
-CURD operation using php and phpMyAdnim
+CRUD operation using php and phpMyAdnim